metamn/wp/README.md

 # Conversion Rate

-* CR halves with every step until the final purchase => Make purchase in 1 step !!!
+* CR halves with every step until the final purchase

+  * Amazon like 1-step make purchase is a must: http://www.lukew.com/ff/entry.asp?1579
+  * Session stores checkout data and changes Add to cart to Make Purchase
+  * Checkout fields are: name, e-mail, address, tel, message
+  * Since they gave us the e-mail ask for create account

+* Validate email address in real-time: http://blog.kicksend.com/how-we-decreased-sign-up-confirmation-email-bounces-by-50/
+* Offer free shipping as a service for returning customers, or above a limit, like Amazon Prime
+* Psychological motivators:

+  * See how many others already purchased this product

+* For offline campaigns: buy with a QR code (adds to cart & goes to checkout)